pierre-design/experiments/README.md

 5. **Check the Premium:** Your monthly premium is displayed right at the bottom.
 Voila!

 ## Why OneSpark?
-At OneSpark, we believe insurance should be as simple and straightforward as it is essential.
-Our calculator embodies this philosophy – no jargon, no hassle, just the information you need to make the best decision for you and your family.
-We’re all about putting people over policies, and this tool is designed to do just that.
+At OneSpark, we believe insurance should be simple and fun.
+No jargon, no hassle, just the info you need.
+We’re all about **putting people over policies**.

 ## Need Help?
-If you have any questions or run into any issues, don’t hesitate to reach out to our friendly support team.
-We’re always glad to help! 😊
+Got questions?
+Our friendly support team is always glad to help! 😊

 ## Join the OneSpark Family!
-By using the OneSpark Pricing Calculator, you're taking the first step towards smart, people-centric insurance.
+Using the OneSpark Pricing Calculator is the first step towards smart, people-centric insurance.
 Welcome to the family – we're thrilled to have you with us!

 ---

-Let’s make insurance simple, human, and a little bit fun – the OneSpark way! 🌟

----

 **Happy Calculating!**
-The OneSpark Team
+**The OneSpark Team**